Healthy Homes Assessment Eastbourne

 Home Assessments Eastbourne for Rental Properties

-There are a myriad of things you should look for in a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns you should look for in a home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Can the unit heat up sufficient capacity?